Study has shown households headed by single parents were more than twice as likely as households with married couples to experience hardship. 1

 The federal government funds a range of welfare programs for the poor, from cash assistance, food stamps to Medicaid — making sure that they have access to a minimum level of support to meet their basic needs.

-And TANF often becomes a source of safety net for over 2 million families while they get back on their feet — with single mothers making up the bulk of welfare recipients.
+And TANF often becomes a source of safety net for over 2 million people while they get back on their feet — with single mothers making up the bulk of welfare recipients.

 What is TANF and how does it work? #

 TANF or Temporary Assistance for Needy Families, as the name implies, extends temporary financial assistance to “needy” families that are living on income far enough below the poverty threshold.

 The grand idea is to offer short-term assistance, with the aim of helping them get off of welfare — primarily through employment, which would lessen their need for assistance.

 TANF provides monthly cash stipends via Electronic Benefit Transfer (EBT) which is used like a bank debit card to pay for rent, day care, and even for the purchase of food.

 How do I know if I qualify for TANF? #

 Eligibility for TANF depends upon one’s income and the total no. of dependents in the household.
 And since it is a state-administered program, each state is given wide discretion over eligibility, benefit levels and time limit.

 The income limits are different for each state, higher in some and lower in others.
 In all states except Wisconsin, the maximum earnings thresholds is set below the federal poverty level.